Kodular/Documentation/docs/components/user-interface/button.md

 ### With Icon From Font Awesome

 Show an image on the given position near to the button.
 You can use following words for the position: 'Left', 'Right', 'Top' or 'Bottom'.
 Use the padding to add space between the icon and text.
-Use a material icon as the button icon without uploading a image resource into your project.
+Use a Font Awesome icon as the button icon without uploading an image resource into your project.
 You can find the icon name (or code) here at https://fontawesome.com/cheatsheet Use as example for a heart icon just 'f004'.

 <div class="block" ai2-block="method" not-rendered="true" value="%7B%22componentName%22:%20%22Button%22,%20%22name%22:%20%22With%20Icon%20From%20Font%20Awesome%22,%20%22output%22:%20false,%20%22param%22:%20%5B%22position%22,%20%22icon%20Name%22,%20%22icon%20Color%22,%20%22padding%22,%20%22size%22%5D%7D"></div>